In the overview of DNA replication, what is the primary role of D... | Study Prep in Pearson+

 1

-Understand the process of DNA replication, which involves unwinding the DNA helix, synthesizing new strands, and joining fragments together.
+Understand the overall process of DNA replication, which involves unwinding the DNA double helix, synthesizing new strands, and joining fragments.

-Recognize that RNA primers are synthesized by primase, not DNA ligase, to initiate DNA synthesis on both leading and lagging strands.
+Identify the specific functions of key enzymes involved: helicase unwinds the DNA, primase lays down RNA primers, DNA ligase joins Okazaki fragments, and DNA polymerase synthesizes new DNA strands.

-Recall that helicase is the enzyme responsible for unwinding the DNA double helix by breaking hydrogen bonds between base pairs.
+Focus on the role of DNA polymerase, which is to add nucleotides complementary to the template strand, extending the new DNA strand in the 5' to 3' direction by attaching nucleotides to the 3' hydroxyl end.

 Watch next